Network Membership & Discovery

 - Obtain operator credentials from the project’s registration process

-- Sign the agent descriptor with the operator key
+- Sign the PNode descriptor with the operator key

 - Advertise capabilities over an authenticated channel